Output (album)

 Output is the debut album by Dutch DJ and producer Fedde le Grand.
-Fedde produced all songs on the album with co-production by Robin M, Funkerman, Raf Jansen, Christian von Staffeldt and Patric La Funk.
+Fedde produced all songs on the album with co-production from Robin M, Funkerman, Raf Jansen, Christian von Staffeldt and Patric La Funk.

 The album was released internationally on 14 September 2009 containing 12 tracks and the bonus track "New Life".
 The album was first released in the Netherlands, Scandinavia, Hungary, Russia, Japan and Australia.
 It was also released in countries such as South Africa, Venezuela, United States, Italy and Germany later that year.
 The Japanese, Australian and German editions of the album contain bonus tracks such as the previous released singles including "Let Me Think About It" (remix of an Ida Corr song) and "The Creeps" (Camille Jones song remix).